arunprsh/flask-protobuf-sagemaker-demo/README.md

 #### 4. Create EC2 instance and setup Docker cluster with 2 containers (client & proxy)
-- Pull arlo-client & arlo-proxy images from ECR
+- Pull client & proxy images from ECR
-- Run arlo-client docker container - this starts flask client on port `8080`
+- Run client docker container - this starts flask client on port `8080`
-- Run arlo-proxy docker container - this starts flask proxy on port `8081`
+- Run proxy docker container - this starts flask proxy on port `8081`
 - Flask client receives the input image from the user.
 It serializes the received image in `protobuf` format
 - Flask proxy receives this payload in protobuf format from the client.
 It then deserializes the protobuf payload and invokes the MXNet Sagemaker endpoint to get the prediction (label)